ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DEV | Encapsulate a portable AI application.md

 </p>

 #### Push an docker image to ACR
-* Get ACR access keys
+* Get the ACR access key

 Click `Access keys` in `Settings` of  your ACR page.
 Here are necessary information for an ACR configuration in DeviceOn.